 Continue stirring and cooking until desired consistency.

-Toss with hot fettuccine and serve immediately.
+Toss with hot fettuccine and freshly ground black pepper.
+Serve immediately.